vercel-partner-solutions/nextjs-slack-template/README.md

 4. Review the configuration and click Create
 5. On the Install App tab, click Install to <Workspace_Name>.
       - You will be redirected to the App Configuration dashboard
-6. Copy the Bot User OAuth Token into your environment as `SLACK_BOT_TOKEN`.
+6. Copy the Bot User OAuth Token into your environment as `SLACK_BOT_TOKEN`
-7. On the Basic Information tab, copy your Signing Secret into your environment as `SLACK_SIGNING_SECRET`.
+7. On the Basic Information tab, copy your Signing Secret into your environment as `SLACK_SIGNING_SECRET`

 #### Prepare for Local Development

-1. In the terminal run `slack app link`.
+1. In the terminal run `slack app link`
-2. Copy your App ID from the app you just created.
+2. Copy your App ID from the app you just created
-3. Select `Local` when prompted.
+3. Select `Local` when prompted
 4. Open [`.slack/config.json`](./.slack/config.json) and update your manifest source to `local`:
 ```json
 {